 How to Store Your Chai Spice Mix

-I like to mix up a batch and store it in a mason jar to use whenever I want it.
+I like to mix up a batch and store it in a mason jar or old spice mix to use whenever I want it.
 Keep it in an air tight container in your cupboard.

 This mixture is very forgiving and extremely customizable.
 I played around with different ratios before settling on this one.Print

-A homemade chai spice blend that will give your food just the amount of “chai” flavor you’re looking for.
-Simple to mix and store for when you need it!
+A homemade chai spice mix that will give your food just the amount of “chai” flavor you’re looking for.
+This chai spice blend is simple to make and store for when you need it!